iMammal/CytoCave/docs/features2.md

 - Large-scale spatial or single-cell omics studies can also be visualized in the same way.
-Using a 3D tSNE embedding of the cells, instead of brain regions, for the 3D node positions, with cells represented as spheres, and the genes as cubes, both grouped based on their expression profilew, allow for the exploration of non-spacial gene expression patterns and cell types within the dataset.
+Using a 3D tSNE embedding of the cells, instead of brain regions, for the 3D node positions, with cells represented as spheres, and the genes as cubes, both grouped based on their expression profiles, allow for the exploration of non-spacial gene expression patterns and cell types within the dataset.
   The independent glyph size and color coding control can be used to adjust for differences in point density and scale, in comparing and contrasting different aspects of the single-cell or microdissection data across different regions